Linda Tuero: Biography

 Linda Tuero was born in Metairie, Louisiana.
-She started playing tennis at the age of 11 and was taught by the legendary tennis coach Emmett Paré from the very start and throughout her career.
+She started playing tennis at the age of 11 and was taught by Emmett Paré throughout her career.
 At age 13, she won the US National Girl's 14 Singles Championship and by the time she had graduated from high school, she had won six national titles: the 1964 US National Girl's 14 Singles Championship, the 1966 US National Girl's 16 Singles Championship, the 1966 US National Girl's 16 Doubles Championship, the 1967 US National Girl's 18 Clay Court Singles Championship, the 1968 US National Girl's 18 Clay Court Singles Championship, and the 1968 National Interscholastic Championship.

-Tuero was the first woman to be awarded an athletic scholarship to Tulane University, the first woman to play on a Tulane varsity team, and the first woman to win a varsity Green Wave letter.
+Tuero was the first woman to be awarded an athletic scholarship to Tulane University, the first woman to play on a Tulane varsity team and the first woman to win a varsity Green Wave letter.
+When she joined, Tulane didn't have a women's tennis team, so she played for the men's team.
+Many men's teams from opposing universities, including Georgia Tech and Northwestern, refused to play against her, so over three seasons, she only played nine matches, winning eight of them.

 While a member of the Tulane tennis team, she played on the women's professional tennis circuit but kept her amateur status.
-During this time she won three more national titles: the 1969 US Amateur Championship, 1970 US Amateur Championship and the 1970 US Open Clay Court Championship.
-In 1971 she was runner-up in the US Open Clay Courts, losing to Billie Jean King in the finals.
-During 1971 she also reached the quarterfinals of the French Open.
+During this time, she won the singles and doubles titles at Cincinnati in 1968 and three more national titles: the 1969 US Amateur Championship, 1970 US Amateur Championship and the 1970 US Open Clay Court Championship.

-In 1971, while pursuing an active tennis career, she graduated cum laude from Tulane with a major in psychology.
+In 1971, she was runner-up in the US Open Clay Courts, losing to Billie Jean King in the finals, reached the quarterfinals of the French Open, and was a finalist in Cincinnati.

 In 1972, playing her first year as a professional, Linda won the Italian Open.
-She also won the first International Tournament of Madrid (Madrid Open) and was a semifinalist in the US Open Clay Courts, Canadian Open, WTA German Open, and Western & Southern Open (Cincinnati Masters), with losses to Chris Evert, Evonne Goolagong, and Margaret Smith Court.
-In 1973 she had a win over Martina Navratilova in the Fort Lauderdale Classic.
+She also won the first International Tournament of Madrid (Madrid Open) and was a semifinalist in the US Open Clay Courts, Canadian Open, WTA German Open, and Cincinnati with losses to Chris Evert, Evonne Goolagong, and Margaret Court.
+In 1973, she had a win over Martina Navratilova in the Fort Lauderdale Classic.